kavyasreedhar/sreedhar-xgcd-hardware-ches2022/README.md

 mflowgen run --design ../design_255 make 2
 ```
-This command takes 2 hours on our machine.
+This command takes 30 minutes on our machine.

 To view timing and utilization reports: